Angie Tsang

-Angie Tsang Sze-Man (born 1978) is a Hong Kong police officer, former wushu athlete and former child actress.
+Angela Tsang Sze-Man (born 1978) is a Hong Kong police officer, former wushu athlete and former child actress.
 She was best known as an Asian Games silver medalist for Wushu in 2006.

 Background

-Tsang first started by learning lion dances at the age of 10, before moving on to Wushu on the advice of Mr Ha Tak-kin, her martial arts instructor.
+Tsang first started by learning lion dances at the age of 10, before moving on to Wushu on the advice of Mr. Ha Tak-kin, her martial arts instructor.
 In the same year, she won her first gold medal in the Hong Kong Wushu Age Group Competition.
-She was later selected by the Hong Kong Wushu Union to receive special training which paved for her to represent the country in world events.
+She was later selected by the Hong Kong Wushu Union to receive special training which paved the way for her to represent the country in world events.

 As a child actress, Tsang portrayed a young Wong Fei-hung in the 1993 Hong Kong martial arts film Iron Monkey.
 She also made an appearance in the 1996 film Combo Cops.

 As a member of Hong Kong's national wushu team, Tsang won a silver medal in the women's nangun (southern staff) event of World Wushu Championships in Hong Kong in 1999.
 She was a bronze-medal winner in the same event in 2001 in Yerevan.

 Tsang joined the Hong Kong Police Force in January 2003.

 Tsang eventually won a gold medal in 2005 in Hanoi, Vietnam.

-Tsang won a silver medal in the Wushu taolu contest at 2006 Asian Games in Doha, Qatar.
+Tsang won a silver medal in the Wushu taolu contest at the 2006 Asian Games in Doha, Qatar.

 Personal life

 Tsang was married to a fellow policeman Sidney Chan, with whom she had a daughter Winsome in 2008, and later a son Waylon.

-In September 2018, Tsang announced her plans to retire from martial arts in the following year.
+In September 2018, Tsang announced her plans to retire from martial arts the following year.